 A. Yes.
 For more information please vist the NEC website.

 Q. Is there a charge to look around the Auction?

 A. Yes.
 In addition to your show entry ticket, you will need to puchase an auction catalogue to be able to enter the auction.
 The cost of a catalouge is £10 and admits 2 people.

 Q. How much is car parking?

-A. The car parking charge is £12 per car for the day and charged by the NEC.
+A. The car parking charge is £12 per car for the day (when booked in advance) and charged by the NEC.
 Please note, we have no control over the car parking price.

 To save some money, some visitors prefer to park at, or close to, a local train station and do the last stint by train.
 Some local/regional stations will have free parking, some will be cheaper then the NEC and some will have on-road parking a short walking distance.
 An added beneift of doing this should mean less chance of getting caught in traffic around the site at peak times.